 Wisconsin's Consumer Guide to Health Care - The Wisconsin Department of Health Services provides links to resources that can help residents make good health care choices.

-Resources for Wisconsin Families - Covering Kids & Families Wisconsin provides Affordable Care Act tools and information.
+Resources for Wisconsin Families - Covering Wisconsin provides Affordable Care Act tools and information.

 Enrollment Strategies - Enroll America Campaign targets key strategies to streamline an easy, accessible, and widely available enrollment process.

-Affordable Care Act Rollout Plan - The U.S. Department of Health and Human Services resources include a timeline of the ACA coverages plan for providing all Americans with affordable health coverage by 2014.
+Affordable Care Act Enrollment - The U.S. Department of Health and Human Services resources includes information on enrollment and on how the ACA affects Americans.
 Fact sheets are available by state and for individual populations.

 Federal Health Care Policy Guide for Low-Income Americans - Medicaid.gov offers a guide to the federal health care policies that expand Medicaid coverage to millions of low-income Americans and makes numerous improvements to both Medicaid and the Children's Health Insurance Program (CHIP).